msgpack/msgpack-c/QUICKSTART-C.md

 # Install

+## Install with package manager

-## Mac OS X with MacPorts
+### MacOS with MacPorts

-On Mac OS X, you can install MessagePack for C using MacPorts.
+On MacOS, you can install MessagePack for C using MacPorts.

 ```
 $ sudo port install msgpack